opus-codium/puppet-dehydrated/README.md

 }
 ```

-This is enought to get started and creating certificates.
+This is enough to get started and creating certificates.

 ## Usage